csessig86/intro-to-d3-nicar-19/03-leveling-up-with-d3/readme.md

 Once we've used the data to create a simple bar chart, then we'll get into some of the trickier aspects of d3 charting.
 We'll add an x- and y-axis and tackle making the chart responsive.
 Lastly, we'll add some tooltips to our newly-responsive chart!

+## Firing up a server
+We're going to start a quick server.
+Open up your terminal and navigate to the folder where the class files are.
+Once you're there, type `python -m SimpleHTTPServer 8888` and hit enter.
+Now, if you enter `localhost:8888` into your browser, you should see a folder with some files in it.

 ## Attaching data to a bar chart
 We're going to create a new bar chart.
 This one will eventually have a data from a .csv file attached to it.
 Navigate to the folder `03-leveling-up-with-d3/` (the same folder where this readme.md file is located) and create a new text file.
 Save it with a name such as `chart_final.html`.
 If you get lost, refer to `05-iowa-energy-bars.html`.